Higher rank arithmetic groups which are not invariably generated

-Recall that a subset $S$ of a group $\gC$ {\it invariably generates} $\gC$ if $\gC= \langle s^{g(s)} | s \in S\rangle$ for every choice of $g(s) \in \gC,s \in S$.
-One says that a group $\gC$ is {\it invariably generated}, or shortly IG if one of the following equivalent conditions holds: \begin{enumerate} \item There exists $S \subseteq \gC$ which invariably generates $\gC$. \item The set $\gC$ invariably generates $\gC$. \item Every transitive permutation representation on a non-singleton set admits a fixed-point-free element. \item $\gC$ does not have a proper subgroup which meets every conjugacy class. \end{enumerate} The main results of this paper are that certain lattices are not IG.
+A subset $S$ of a group $\gC$ {\it invariably generates} $\gC$ if $\gC= \langle s^{g(s)} | s \in S\rangle$ for every choice of $g(s) \in \gC,s \in S$.
+One says that a group $\gC$ is {\it invariably generated}, or shortly IG if one of the following equivalent conditions holds: \begin{enumerate} \item There exists $S \subseteq \gC$ which invariably generates $\gC$. \item The set $\gC$ invariably generates $\gC$. \item Every transitive permutation representation on a non-singleton set admits a fixed-point-free element. \item $\gC$ does not have a proper subgroup which meets every conjugacy class. \end{enumerate}

-A matrix $g\in \GL_n(\BC)$ is {\it net} if the multiplicative group $A(g)$ generated by the eigenvalues of $g$ does not contain any nontrivial root of unity.
-A linear group $\gC\le \GL_n(\BC)$ is {\it net} if all its nontrivial elements are net.
-It is well known that every finitely generated linear group admits a finite index net subgroup (see \cite[Theorem 6.11]{Rag}).
-The assumption that $\gC$ is net is not crucial but very convenient for our purpose.

-\begin{thm} Let $Q$ be a rational quadratic form of signature $(2,2)$, let $\BG=\text{SO} (Q)$ and let $\gC$ be a finite index net subgroup in $\BG(\BZ)$.
-Then $\gC$ is not invariably generated. \end{thm}

-The group $\gC$ in Theorem \ref{thm:O(2,2)} is an irreducible lattice in the higher rank semisimple group $G=\SO(2,2)\cong\PSL(2,\BR)\times\PSL(2,\BR)$, and as such is super-rigid, possesses the normal subgroup property and the strong approximation theorem.
-By Kneser's theorem \cite{Kneser} $\gC$ has the CSP (when the form is isotropic this also follows from Raghunathan's theorem \cite{Ra1,Ra2}).
-In particular the groups obtained in this way are counterexamples to the question of \cite{KLS}.

-We also prove a general theorem (see Theorem \ref{thm:regular}) that under a certain condition on $G$ every {\it regular} lattice in $G$ (see Section \ref{sec:regular} for the definition) is not IG.
-This produces a large family of examples, for instance:
+In an attempt to give a purely algebraic characterization for the Congruence Subgroup Property (CSP), it was asked in \cite{KLS} whether for arithmetic groups in simply connected, connected, simple Lie groups the CSP is equivalent to IG.
+This was partly motivated by the result of \cite{KLS} that the pro-finite completion of an arithmetic group with the CSP is topologically finitely invariably generated.
+Another result in the positive direction was obtained in \cite{Gel}, namely that discrete subgroups, and in particular arithmetic subgroups, of rank one simple Lie groups are not IG.
+Recall the famous Serre conjecture that an irreducible arithmetic lattice $\gC$ in a simply connected, connected, simple Lie group $G$ has the CSP iff $\text{rank}_\BR(G)\ge 2$.
+In this paper we give examples of arithmetic lattices in $\SL_3(\R)$ and other higher rank groups which are not IG.
+If Serre's conjecture is true, these examples give a negative answer the question of \cite{KLS11}.

-\begin{exam} (See \cite[Proposition 6.61]{Witte}) Let $L$ be a cubic Galois extension of $\BQ$.
+Let $L$ be a cubic Galois extension of $\BQ$.
 Let $D$ be a central division algebra of degree $3$ over $\BQ$ which contains $L$ as a subfield.
 Let $\OO_D$ be an order in $D$.
-Then $\SL(1,\OO_D)$ is isomorphic to an anisotropic arithmetic lattice in $\SL(3,\BR)$. \end{exam}
+Then $\Gamma_D:=\SL_1(\OO_D)$ is isomorphic to an anisotropic arithmetic lattice in $\SL(3,\BR)$ (See \cite[Proposition 6.61]{Witte}).
+The corresponding lattice is co-compact.
+By Serre's conjecture, $\Gamma_D$ is expected to possess the CSP, but this is currently unknown.